-- On the surface this does seems to conflict with the Bodhisattva ideal where Bodhisattva’s willingly enter Samsara again and again until all sentient beings can be liberated out of great compassion.
+- On the surface this does seem to conflict with the Bodhisattva ideal where Bodhisattva’s willingly enter Samsara repeatedly until all sentient beings can be liberated out of great compassion.
 Does this mean the Buddha did not have great compassion?
 Absolutely not.
 In-fact, The Buddha was a Bodhisattva many times in prior lives.

 - Each “era” has its own “Buddha” (the Buddha of our time is Shakyamuni Buddha, the former Prince Siddhartha, commonly called “The Buddha”) where their teachings are available to those who wish to follow it providing the path to liberation (Shakyamuni Buddha is a Samma-sam-buddha).

 - After his awakening and despite reservations on teaching the Dharma to others because not all would be able to understand it, The Buddha, through great compassion for all sentient beings, decided to teach the Dharma anyways.
 Therefore, the current Dharma we have from Shakyamuni Buddha is the “Dharma of our Era” from the “Buddha of our Era”.